Axion Bounds from Quantum Technology: The Low-energy ALP Lagrangian

 which means they are sensitive to the sign of the dilaton charges of the source and the ALP interaction terms \eqref{eq:dilatons}.
 We make the important observation that this combination is always negative in the case of the earth as the source body and an ALP coupled only to $SU(3)_C$ in the UV\,,

 This can be inferred from the form of the pion mass shift $\delta_\pi < 0$ as given in \eqref{Eq:shift_mpi2}, which is strictly negative for any sign of $c_{GG}$.
 In the presence of ALP-quark couplings, this is not guaranteed, but any such contribution is heavily suppressed by the small ALP mass.
 As a consequence, it follows from \eqref{Eq:shift_mn}, \eqref{eq:splitshift}, \eqref{Eq:shift_alpha} and \eqref{Eq:shift_me} that for all coefficients $\delta_i<0$, $i=\pi, M_N, \Delta M, \alpha, e$.
-At the same time, the charges in \eqref{eq:dilatoncharges} are positive in the case of an ALP interacting with gluons, for which the sole negative contributions are heavily suppressed since the `dilatonic' charges $ Q_{\hat m}, Q_{\Delta M}\gg Q_\alpha, Q_e$.
-Note that this is different for a scalar with quadratic couplings or even a more general model in which the sign of \eqref{eq:alwaysnegative} can be more model-dependent.
+At the same time, the charges in \eqref{eq:dilatoncharges} are positive in the case of an ALP interacting with gluons, for which the sole negative contributions are heavily suppressed since the `dilatonic' charges $ Q_{\hat m}, Q_{\Delta M}\gg Q_\alpha, Q_e$.~\footnote{This remains the case for the opposite sign of $\delta_\alpha$ found by~\cite{Beadle:2023flm}.} Note that this is different for a scalar with quadratic couplings or even a more general model in which the sign of \eqref{eq:alwaysnegative} is model-dependent.
 Note also, that \eqref{eq:DMwave2} depends on the boundary conditions of the ALP field~\cite{Banerjee:2022sqg}.

 The function $J_-(x)$ diverges for values of $x\to \pi/2$.
 For the ratio of the mass and radius of the earth $M_\oplus/R_\oplus\approx 10^{29}\,\text{GeV}^2$, and all other Wilson coefficients apart from $c_{GG}$ set to zero it follows that this divergence corresponds to an interaction strength of